Boum and Xavier host Cincinnati

 Xavier Musketeers (6-3) at Cincinnati Bearcats (6-3)

+The Bearcats have gone 5-0 in home games.
+Cincinnati ranks fourth in the AAC with 10.1 offensive rebounds per game led by Viktor Lakhin averaging 2.8.

 The Musketeers play their first true road game after going 6-3 with a 1-2 record in neutral-site games to start the season.
-Xavier ranks fourth in college basketball in 3-point percentage, shooting 43.0% as a team from deep this season.
-Colby Jones paces the team shooting 55.0% from 3-point range.
+Xavier leads the Big East scoring 84.0 points per game while shooting 51.6%.

-TOP PERFORMERS: David Dejulius is scoring 16.1 points per game and averaging 1.6 rebounds for the Bearcats.
-Landers Nolley II is averaging 2.6 made 3-pointers for Cincinnati.
+TOP PERFORMERS: Landers Nolley II is shooting 43.4% from beyond the arc with 2.6 made 3-pointers per game for the Bearcats, while averaging 15.3 points.
+David Dejulius is shooting 48.3% and averaging 16.1 points for Cincinnati.

 Boum averages 1.8 made 3-pointers per game for the Musketeers, scoring 16.6 points while shooting 51.6% from beyond the arc.
 Jack Nunge is averaging 15.2 points, 7.6 rebounds and 1.7 blocks for Xavier.